LangChain Functions, Tools, and Agents: Practical Guide 2026

 agent.astream()lets you show tool calls as they happen — much better UX than a 30-second blank screen. - Add observability.
 LangSmith or OpenTelemetry traces are non-negotiable once you have more than two tools.

 - Test against rubrics, not just unit tests.
-See our guide on how to evaluate AI agents for the metrics that matter.
+See our guide on how to evaluate AI agents for the metrics that matter, and Cynked's How to Test AI Agents Before They Reach Production (2026) for a complementary checklist aimed at engineering leads.

 When to Pick LangChain vs Alternatives